Special Operations Forces (Ukraine): Russo-Ukrainian War

-At the beginning of the Crimea Crisis and the war in Donbas, Ukraine's parliament stated that their forces only had 6,000 combat-ready infantrymen, compared with approximately 20,000 troops stationed at Russian bases in Crimea alone.
+After Russia's illegal annexation of Crimea and the outbreak of the war in Donbas, Ukraine's parliament stated that their forces only had 6,000 combat-ready infantrymen, compared with approximately 20,000 troops stationed at Russian bases in Crimea alone.
 At the time, Ukraine also had a sizable number of units deployed across the world as part of missions such as Operation Atalanta, ISAF, Kosovo Force, and over 200 troops attached to a UN peacekeeping mission in the Congo.

 This meant that Ukraine's most experienced and well trained troops were deployed and unavailable at the start of the conflict.
 The Ukrainian government immediately began a process of mobilization and the creation of reserve forces such as the National Guard of Ukraine; however, it would be several months until these units would be trained.
 Therefore, Ukraine's depleted Spetsnaz forces, without the aid of a larger conventional force or an effective local police force, were called to defend the state.
 According to Ukraine's Minister of Defense Stepan Poltorak, Spetsnaz forces operated largely alone during the first period of the war in Ukraine's Donbas region as they were the only units fit for duty at the time.

 A group of heavily armed men appeared in Donetsk on 3 March 2014.
 These were mistakenly identified at first as Russian Spetsnaz operatives invading Ukraine by some, or American Blackwater mercenaries by others.
 However, it was revealed that it was actually members of Ukraine's Alpha Group escorting Andrey Shishatskiy, the ex-governor of Donetsk, after he was attacked by a group of pro-Russian separatists or Russian Spetsnaz.
 Several months later Mariupol was declared the administrative center of Donetsk Oblast due to unrest, and most administrative functions were transferred there.

 Despite having lost many members, Ukrainian Spetsnaz was called to service in April 2014 once Russian insurgents began to advance into Ukraine.
 One of the first large-scale missions was to retake the Kramatorsk airfield as a pivot point to put pressure on Donetsk, which had largely been taken over by insurgents.
 On 15 April, Spetsnaz unit Omega stormed the airfield retaking it and capturing an undisclosed number of pro-Russian insurgents in the process.
 Kramatorsk airfield was the scene of prolonged fighting even after its recapture.
 On 25 April insurgents launched a failed attempt to retake the airfield destroying a Mil Mi-8 helicopter and an An-2 transport.
 The airfield was surrounded by insurgents for several months until the liberation of Kramatorsk from insurgents in July 2014.

 On April 25, 2014, Ukraine's Spetsnaz units were some of the first units to encounter insurgents in Sloviansk, which was to become a rebel stronghold.
 Ukrainian Spetsnaz units began to systematically destroy rebel checkpoints around the city in April so that regular forces could break through into the city; however, it would be several more months until the main components of the Ground Forces of Ukraine were able to break through into the city.